SpellholdStudios/1pp/README.md

 The previous version interrupted installation with plain text prompts allowing players to customise components to their liking (depending on which IE game the mod is installed for and already installed components).
 All those variables set during installation have been moved into <a href="1pp/1pp-config-default.ini">**_1pp-config-default.ini_**</a> file, found in 1pp folder.
 This file provides a '_standard_' installation.

-If players want to define their own customized installation, they have to edit the file 1pp-config-default.iniin Notepad or another text editor, then save it as **_1pp-config.ini_**.
+If players want to define their own customized installation, they have to edit the file 1pp-config-default.ini in Notepad or another text editor, then save it as **_1pp-config.ini_**.
 Each line consists of a configuration option, then '=', then a number (or in one case a string).
 The only thing you should edit is the number (or string).

 The installation process will read both ini files and prioritize user's option values.
 If a value is not set or mismatched in 1pp-config.ini, any installation failure will be prevented by reverting it back to its default value.